 As you know from playing on any kind of team, team members don’t always get along.
 Not only do some team players tend to bully others, but some team members tend to hang back and allow others to do the work.
 It will be up to you to see interpersonal issues, understand them, and develop procedures for mending relationships and avoiding future problems.

-Accommodating.
-In some cases, the most effective course of action is to give the difficult employee what he or she wants.
+- Accommodating.
+In some cases, the most effective course of action is to give the difficult employee what they want.
 For example, an employee who complains about a loud co-worker can simply be moved to a different location.

 - Avoiding.
 From time to time, issues arise that will resolve themselves without any intervention at all.
 When that's the case—because the issue is time limited, the employee will be transferred, or some other resolution is on the horizon—the best choice might be to sit tight and wait it out.